Developer Guide

 The sort feature allows users to view the items in the displayed list of items in a specific order.

-commands allows users to view all items in the displayed list in
+The sort quantity asc and sort quantity desc commands allows users to view all items in the displayed list in

 ascending or descending order of quantity respectively.

-In comparison, the sort expirydate
+In comparison, the sort expirydate command allows users to

 view items in the displayed list in chronological order of their expiry date.